freak3dot/wp-smart-honeypot/README.md

 wp-smart-honeypot
 =================

-Wordpress plugin to reduce comment spam with a smarter honeypot.
+WordPress plugin to reduce comment spam with a smarter honeypot.

 ###New Comment Template Required###